apache/nuttx/README.txt

   Accessing Windows Files from Ubuntu
   -----------------------------------
-  File sysems will be mounted under "/mnt" so for example "C:\Program Files" appears at "/mnt/c/Program Files".
+  File systems will be mounted under "/mnt" so for example "C:\Program Files" appears at "/mnt/c/Program Files".
 This is as opposed to Cgwin where the same directory would appear at "/cygdrive/c/Program Files".